alychavez12/django_ecommerce_app/README.md

 ## Features

+- Multi-user
-Multi-user support: customers and vendors can create and manage their own accounts Vendor dashboard: vendors can manage their inventory, update product details Product search:category
+- customers and vendors can create and manage their own accounts
+- Vendor dashboard: vendors can manage their inventory, update product details
+- Product search:category
-Shopping cart: customers can add products to their cart and checkout
+- Shopping cart: customers can add products to their cart and checkout

 ## Instalation